GideonZ/1541u-documentation/faq.rst

 Technology Preview: EAPI Support for Easyflash, incl. but not limited to writing support.
-Please note that the changed crt file is NOT saved autmatically.
-You can save it by "F5", "Save Easyflash crt" in the filebrowser.
+Please note that the changed crt file is NOT saved automatically.
+You can save it by "F5", "Save Easyflash crt" in the file browser.
-The file will be saved with the filel name "module.crt".
+The file will be saved with the filelname "module.crt".
 Optionally rename the saved file to a more recognizable name.

+Tip: turn off Ultimate Audio in the C64 and cartridge settings when usint this feature.

 Which USB2LAN adapters are supported by the 1541Utlimate 2?